blackccpie/neurocl/README.md

 NOTE: if experiencing problems due to *libccv* linking issues, rebuild the latter with the *-fPIC* compiler directive.

+NOTE2: if experiencing gcc segfault problems when compiling on the raspberry pi, upgrade temporarily the swap file size to 100Mb (`sudo nano /etc/dphys-swapfile`).

 ## User Guide:

 ### File management